ArtemStet/ArtemStet/README.md

 - 👋 Hi, I’m Artem Stetsenko
 - 👀 I’m interested in Python learning, data science and finding new job
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on data science or any Python project
+- 💞️ I’m looking to collaborate on data science or data analysis projects
 - 📫 How to reach me stetsenkoart@gmail.com

 <!---